 The homeowner’s association will typically have a board of directors made up of the members of the community.
 Homeowners are the voice of the HOA.
 Some homeowner associations are professionally managed.
 However, some communities choose to be self-managed.

-#5 What Amenities can I Expect at my Community Pool?
+#5 What Amenities Can I Expect at my Community Pool?

 Residents of the Mountain Park Ranch HOA enjoy three community pools.
 Additionally, there is a heated pool, at 15216 S. Ranch Circle Dr. In addition to the community pool, you will find recently resurfaced tennis courts, a basketball court, and a sand volleyball court.
 Also, residents can also enjoy a picnic area complete with a grill to enhance their outing.
+You will also find Jr. Olympic pools, kiddie pools and hot tubs.

 #6 Are there other amenities other than a community pool?